-The acquisition parameters were designed to acquire an average first-return density of ≥ 8.0 points/m2 for QL1 areas and ≥ 2.0 points/m2 for QL2 areas.
+The acquisition parameters were designed to acquire an average first-return density of 8 points/m2 (0.74 points/ft2).
 First return density describes the density of pulses emitted from the laser that return at least one echo to the system.
 Multiple returns from a single pulse were not considered in first return density analysis.
 Some types of surfaces (e.g., breaks in terrain, water and steep slopes) may have returned fewer pulses than originally emitted by the laser.
 First returns typically reflect off the highest feature on the landscape within the footprint of the pulse.
 In forested or urban areas the highest feature could be a tree, building or power line, while in areas of unobstructed ground, the first return will be the only echo and represents the bare earth surface.